NiordOrg/niord-docker/07-niord-backup/README.md

 A very Niord-specific docker container that will create hourly and daily database backups of the mysql databases for the niord app and Keycloak server.

+The actual cron jobs must be set up on the host, as it caused too many problems getting cron to run in the container on RHEL.

 Example:

     docker run \